synapticloop/panl/README.md

  - Added in `empty` FieldSet to return no documents
  - Added in Single Search Page functionality
  - Update Mechanical Pencils
-   - Added in hierarchy for the Pencil Model
+   - Added in hierarchy for the Pencil Model example

  - Documentation update
    - Fixed general spelling and grammar errors
    - Added in documentation for new features and functionality